How to Upgrade Your Internal Communications Strategy With Synthesia

 {lite-youtube videoid="GQ4cWLpjNkw" style="background-image:url('https://img.youtube.com/vi/GQ4cWLpjNkw/maxresdefault.jpg');" }

-An internal communication strategy is a structured plan that determines how information flows within your organization.
-It outlines which messages are shared, when they're delivered, who receives them, and which channels are used.
+Think of an internal communication strategy as your organization's information blueprint.
+It's a structured plan that determines how information flows within your company—which messages get shared, when they're delivered, who receives them, and through which channels.
+But it's more than just a distribution plan.

 Poor internal communication costs U.S. businesses up to $2 trillion annually in lost productivity.
 Only 13% of employees strongly agree that their leadership communicates effectively.